-36. The European Court of Human Rights has acknowledged positive obligations in several fields, for instance related to Art.
+- 36. The European Court of Human Rights has acknowledged positive obligations in several fields, for instance related to Art.
 8 ECHR.13 In several decisions the Court has developed specific positive obligations of the State by combining Art.
 8 ECHR and the Rule of Law.14 Even though positive obligations to protect could not be solely derived from the Rule of Law in these cases, the Rule of Law principle creates additional obligations of the State to guarantee that individuals under their jurisdiction have access to effective legal means to enforce the protection of their human rights, in particular in situations when private actors infringe these rights.
-Thus the Rule of Law creates a benchmark for the quality of laws protecting human rights: legal provisions in this field - and beyond15 - have to be, inter alia, clear and predictable, and non-discriminatory, and they must be applied by independent courts under procedural guarantees equivalent to those applied in conflicts resulting from interferences into human rights by public authorities.
-The Rule of Law requires equivalent benchmarks in public-private and private-private human rights constellations.

-37. One of the relevant contextual elements is the legal system at large.
-Sources of law which enshrine legal rules, thus granting legal certainty, are not identical in all countries: some States adhere largely to statutory law, save for rare exceptions, whereas others support it with the "common law", that is, judge-made law.

-38. States may also use different means and procedures - for example related to the fair trial principle - in criminal proceedings (adversarial system as compared to inquisitorial system, right to a jury as compared to the resolution of criminal cases by judges).
-The material means that are instrumental in guaranteeing fair trial, such as legal aid and other facilities, may also take different forms.
+Thus the Rule of Law creates a benchmark for the quality of laws protecting human rights: legal provisions in this field and beyond15 have to be, inter alia, clear and predictable, and non-discriminatory, and they must be applied by independent courts under procedural guarantees equivalent to those applied in conflicts resulting from interferences with human rights by public authorities. - 37.
+One of the relevant contextual elements is the legal system at large.
+Sources of law which enshrine legal rules, thus granting legal certainty, are not identical in all countries: some States adhere largely to statute law, save for rare exceptions, whereas others include adherence to the common law judge-made law. - 38.
+States may also use different means and procedures for example related to the fair trial principle in criminal proceedings (adversarial system as compared to inquisitorial system, right to a jury as compared to the resolution of criminal cases by judges).
+The material means that are instrumental in guaranteeing fair trial, such as legal aid and other facilities, may also take different forms. - 39.
+The distribution of powers among the different State institutions may also impact the context in which this checklist is considered.
+It should be